 - Shows behavior or personality changes

 - Can’t recall events prior to hit or fall

 - Can’t recall events after hit or fall

-For more info, see the above USA Hockey link and the CDC website https://www.cdc.gov/headsup/index.html
+For more info, read the CDC website https://www.cdc.gov/headsup/index.html